gitbubu1/unsolved-hard-algo/README.md

 📚 Great for learning algorithms, CS theory, and open problems

-📁 Project Structure
-/project-folder
-│── index.html
-│── styles.css
-│── script.js
-└── assets/ (optional)

-🖥️ How to Run Locally
-1. Download or clone the repo
-2. Open index.html in your browser

-No build steps, no dependencies — just pure HTML, CSS, and JS.

-🌗 Dark / Light Mode

-Click the floating 🌙 / ☀️ button

-Theme preference is saved automatically

 📌 Purpose

 This project gives a high-level map of the world's most important computational and mathematical problems — an excellent reference for: